ombulabs/blog/_posts/2018-12-20-notes-from-the-complete-guide-to-rails-performance-workshop.md

 is a good guiding principle for doing performance optimization.

 80% of the work performed in an application will come from 20% of the code.
-This is a good rule to prioritize performance optimizations: “Applying optimization/attention equally to every line of code is a waste of time when only 20% of the code causes 80% of the problems”.
+This is a good rule to prioritize performance optimizations: _"Applying optimization/attention equally to every line of code is a waste of time when only 20% of the code causes 80% of the problems"_

 In order to judge which parts of your application have performance problems, you should have statistical data from your production environment